By Gini Dietrich

-In today’s text, Twitter, social media world, people are getting more and more lazy about their grammar and spelling, according to This Embarrasses You and I*, an article in the Wall Street Journal.
+In today’s text, Twitter, social media world, people are getting more and more lazy about their grammar and spelling, according to This Embarrasses You and I*.

 And it’s not just Mr. Silver who is losing the battle.
 Companies across the country are fighting the same and it’s becoming an epidemic.